Medically Reviewed by Randall T. Schapiro, MD, FAAN

 It is believed that MS is an autoimmune disease.
 In MS, the immune system—for reasons still not understood—attacks and destroys myelin and the oligodendrocytes (oligo, few; dendro, branches; cytes, cells) that produce it.
 Though the body usually sends in immune cells to fight off bacteria and viruses, in MS they misguidedly attack the body's own healthy nervous system, thus the term autoimmune disease.
 Rheumatoid arthritis and lupus are other types of autoimmune diseases.

-In multiple sclerosis, these misdirected immune cells (certain types of lymphocytes, T-cells and killer cells) attack and consume myelin, damaging the myelin sheath—the fatty insulation surrounding nerve cells in the brain and spinal cord.
+In multiple sclerosis, these misdirected immune cells (certain types of lymphocytes, T-cells, B-cells and natural killer cells) attack and consume myelin, damaging the myelin sheath—the fatty insulation surrounding nerve cells in the brain and spinal cord.
 Myelin acts like the rubber insulation found in an electric cable and facilitates the smooth transmission of high-speed messages between the brain and the spinal cord and the rest of the body.
 As areas of myelin are affected, messages are not sent efficiently or they never reach their destination.

 Eventually, there is a buildup of scar tissue (sclerosis) in multiple places where myelin has been lost; hence the disease's name: multiple sclerosis.
 These plaques or scarred areas, which only are a fraction of an inch in diameter, can interfere with signal transmission.
 The underlying nerve also may be damaged, further worsening symptoms and reducing the degree of recovery.
 The disease can manifest itself in many ways.
 Sometimes the diseased areas cause no apparent symptoms, and sometimes they cause many; this is why the severity of problems varies greatly among people affected with MS.